This article offers the names of the sectors for enterprise blockchain examples with companies that are already working in that field.

 There is also a lot of ambiguity when it comes to losing conditions.
 In short, the insurers suffer the most when it comes to using their policy when the need arises.

-The blockchain has the ability to change how insurance works.
-R3 Corda is one of the enterprise blockchain examples for insurance that offers insurance companies to create a network of trust.
+The blockchain for insurance has the ability to change how things works.
+R3 Corda is one of the enterprise blockchain companies for insurance that offers insurance companies to create a network of trust.
 The network can be used by brokers, insurers, reinsurers, and cedants.

 Corda is also known for seamless asset transfer and providing great security for the insurance out there.
 The claim systems are also improved thanks to pre-conditioned smart contracts.
 Other frameworks, such as IBM blockchain also have proper features for the Insurance sector to implement.